ariaghora/jump/README.md

 # Jump

-A tiny, general purpose process monitoring framework.
+A tiny, general purpose process debugging framework.
 So tiny that you can implement yourself.